rpedroni/NumberMunchers/README.md

 3. Player
   1. Players "moves" based on reading the keyboard inputs and passing the moves to the interessed components
 4. Numbers
-  1. Create a random number generator, generating the quantity of numbers requested
+  1. Create a random number generator, generating the quantity of numbers requested, populating cells at the beginning of levels

 ### Roadmap